graphops/file-hosting-service/docs/server_guide.md

 - Adding and removing files
 - Monitoring server status
-- (TODO) maintenance operations such as modifying auth token and pricing model.
+- (TODO) maintenance operations such as modifying auth token and pricing.

 ## Technical Stack
 The server utilizes a combination of open-source technologies for optimal performance and security.
 The core components include:

-- Backend: Rust for robust and efficient server-side processing.
-- Database: (Current: In-memory for server management, file paths for local access).
-- Database: (TODO: PostgreSQL for persisted server management, generic storage paths to allow cloud/object storage).
+- Storage system: Server takes a remote object storage paths or a local directory path to read and serve objects/files.
 - Smart Contract: Solidity for secure and transparent server registration and discovery.
 - User Interface: CLI to start up the server, HTTP requests for managing files and accessing receipts (TODO: Terminal UI).

-## System Requirements
+## Requirements
-- Operating System: Linux/MacOS
-- RAM: __
-- Disk Space: ___
-- CPU: ___
-- Rust: 1.73.0
-- Docker (optional, TODO)
+- Database: Underlying indexer service framework requires a PostgreSQL database for receipt management.
+        - Server management starts with the configuration file, admin for file paths for local access changes the server setting in cache but not stored
+        - Later we will utilize PostgreSQL for persisted server management
+- `file-exchange` CLI for publishing files or bundles to share with potentital costumers (refer to [Publisher Guide](./publisher_guide.md))

 ## Installation and Configuration

+### Database setup/migrations

+Indexer service does _NOT_ run database migrations automatically as it might introduce conflicts with the migrations run by indexer agent.
+Indexer agent is solely responsible for syncing and migrating the database.
+If your subgraph indexer-service or indexer-agent have been upgraded to use Scalar-TAP for payments, I recommend using the same database directly (no migrations needed).
+Otherwise, use a separate database and run the migrations provided as described below.

+#### Prerequisite: Install sqlx-cli

+Run `cargo install sqlx-cli --no-default-features --features native-tls,postgres`

+Simple option: run general installation that supports all databases supported by SQLx `cargo install sqlx-cli`

+#### Run the migration

+Run `sqlx migrate run --source file-service/migrations`

 ### Getting Started

-1. Download the source code from the repository.
+1. Download either the binary, docker image, or source code from the repository.
+2. Referencing `/file-server/template.toml` file, fill in your own configurations.
+3. For the initialization bundles, it may be left empty, or you could try publishing a set of files first using the `file-exchange` CLI.
-2. Build and run the server.
+4. Build and run the server.

 CLI with configuration file
 ```
 cargo run -p file-service -- --config ./file-server/template.toml
 ```

-Check out the template toml configuration file for an example.
+(You might need to set an additional envrionmental variable for logs, `RUST_LOG=file-service=debug`)

 3. Access services via the additional endpoints:

 **Cost and Status API**